csingh27/Personal-Curriculum/Skillshare Takeaway- How to Learn: Strategies for Starting, Practicing & Mastering the Skills You’ve Always Wanted.md

 4. Use shorter practise sessions
 5. If it's a skill that involves physical engagement, taking a few days off might boost your morale
 6. Split the skill further into component parts.
 Little successes can overshadow the overwhelm.

+**Success : Setting and refining goals**
+1. Set a clear goal.
+2. Do not set goals that are either way too easy to be worthless or either way too ambitious to be unachievable
+3. Redefine your goals as you progress or see intricacies of the process.
+4. Aim is to maximize your enjoyment when learning a new skill.